alk-han/RPGBasics/README.md

 # RPGBasics
- A basıc project for an RPG game
+ A basic project for an RPG game